 The company has used homegrown parts only in this acoustic guitar, as we see the manufacturers sealed nickel tuners, the NuBone nut, a Micarta saddle, and an ebony bridge, all of these come as a premium choice and will take the acoustics of this guitar to another level.

-When it comes to sound and performance, this acoustic guitar delivers, as it provided some rich and balanced tones which works for many different playing styles.
+Because this guitar has a solid sitka spruce top, It does not disappoint when it comes to sound and performance.
+This acoustic guitar delivers, as it provided some rich and balanced tones which works for many different playing styles.
 The articulation was amazing, and the rosewood added its qualities despite being laminated.
 An extremely versatile acoustic guitar capable of being played in any style.

 14. Yamaha APX600

 In the recent years, the Japanese music giant Yamaha has designed and manufactured tons of acoustic models that have delivered excellent value for their affordable price and I can comfortably say that most of the models are just perfect and you can’t really go wrong with any of its acoustic guitars, and to be precise neither of its instruments.

 The Yamaha APX600 is one of its most popular guitars delivering excellent value for its affordable price, and it has built a reputation for itself as one of the best guitars for those just starting out, and I couldn’t argue with the claim since I could recommend this to every player that is just starting out.
 It is perfect for electric guitarists who want to give acoustic a try, great tones and playability shine on this guitar.
 This means that you can use this guitar to play any style of music you like.